-- The assignment brief should be retraised two academic weeks before completing Task 1. - Candidates should be given access to each task and any specific technical information outlined in the task guidance below, one academic week before that specific task is to be campeted under assessed conditions.
-This is to allow candidates time to undertake any research needed to complete the task. - Candidates must submit their research materials to the assessor for approval before candidates can complete each task.
+- The assignment brief should be relea o academic weeks before completing out Task 1. - Candidates should be given age to each task and any specific technical information outlined in the task widance below, one academic week before that specific task is to be completed under assessed conditions.
+This is to allow candidates time to under any research needed to complete the task. - Candidates must spinit their research materials to the assessor for approval before candidates can complete each task.
 This is to ensure that the notes are checked for security and authenticity of the candidates work.
-Please see the Guidance and feedback section below for further details.
+Please see the feedback section below for further details.
+Guidance ust supply the candidates with access to technical references on: The cent ing survey reports of existing buildings refurbishment and extension options, including project progress challenges associated with refurbishing and extending a building while it is still used to run a commercial business.